enCore Energy (CVE:EU) Trading 23.9% Higher – Here’s What Happened

-In other enCore Energy news, Director William Morris Sheriff sold 10,000 shares of enCore Energy stock in a transaction on Tuesday, December 31st.
+In other news, Director William Morris Sheriff sold 10,000 shares of the stock in a transaction dated Tuesday, December 31st.
 The shares were sold at an average price of C$4.94, for a total value of C$49,392.00.
-2.12% of the stock is currently owned by corporate insiders.
+2.12% of the stock is owned by insiders.

 About enCore Energy